Nonlinear Response Identities and Bounds for Nonequilibrium Steady States

-where $X=\{A_{mn},\,B_{mn}$\}.
-For B-perturbation, we assume $j_{mn}'>0$ for simplicity (if negative, we swap the indices $m$ and $n$).
-The upper and lower bounds always have opposite signs, as seen from Eqs.~\eqref{finite0} and \eqref{finite1}.
-This range reflects a fundamental localization principle: among all global observables, the relative response is maximized when the observable is localized at the endpoints of the perturbed edge.
+where $X=\{A_{mn},\,B_{mn}$\}. { See SM \cite{supplemental_material} Sec.
+V A for details.} For $B$-perturbation, we assume $j_{mn}'>0$ without loss of generality (if negative, we swap the indices $m$ and $n$).
+The upper and lower bounds always have opposite signs, as seen from { the main result \eqref{eq:linear_nonlinear_identity}}.
+This range reflects a fundamental localization principle: among all global observables, the relative response is maximized when the observable is localized at the endpoints of the perturbed edge. { The nonlinear response bound Eq.~\eqref{eq:bound_by_linear} together with the response localization principle Eq.~\eqref{eq:localization} is our second main result.}

 This localization bound directly yields the range of relative response.
 Since the range equals the difference between responses at the two ends of the perturbed edge, we have

 where the first equality provides an exact expression for the range of relative nonlinear response.
 The first inequality follows from the bound on the scaling factor [Eq.~\eqref{eq:scaling_factor_bound}], and the second inequality follows from the bound on linear response relation: